seanfisk/mastering-eos/manual/shell/interactive.rst

 This is because Bash splits the command line it is given based upon spaces, and passes each argument to the program in question.
 To get Bash to interpret the spaces as an actual character, use :bash:`single quotes <Single-Quotes>`::

-   $ ls 'directory with spaces'
+   $ ls 'directory name with spaces' file1.txt  file2.txt
-   file1.txt  file2.txt

 Single quotes remove any special meaning from all the characters inside them. *Always use single quotes when the characters inside the quotes should not be interpreted by the shell.*